Wellness

 View on Amazon | View on Chewy

-The CheckUp Wellness Test is an all-inclusive dog urine test kit that includes a disposable urine collection cup, vial, and pipette to help you collect your dog’s urine and two testing strips you’ll need to test your dog’s urine.
-This dog urinalysis test can help identify urinary tract infections (UTIs), blood in the urine, high glucose levels, and kidney failure.
-The UTI test for dogs detects the presence of the following in your dog’s urine:
+The CheckUp Wellness Test from Kit4Cat is an all-inclusive dog urine test kit.
+It includes a telescopic pole, disposable urine collection cup, vial, pipette to help you collect your dog’s urine, and two testing strips to test it.
+This UTI test for dogs detects the presence of nine of the parameters outlined above (but not nitrate).
+The kit also includes a dog urine color chart to help you decipher results.
+It includes all the equipment you need to test your dog’s urine.

 Price

-Best Test Strips: Health Mate Vet-10
+Best Test Strips: Health Mate Vet-10 Review

 Health Mate Vet-10